 If your room or any common areas require repairs, you should send a work order using the following link: Work Order System.
-Works orders emailed to the Physical Plant or Residence Office are no longer accepted.

-If there is an emergency in your room or common area, such as flooding or no heat, the Porter's Desk should be contracted immediately at 416-926-2099.
+If there is an emergency in your room or common area, such as flooding or no heat, the Porter's Desk for your building should be contracted immediately.
 Failure to immediately report a facilities emergency in your room could result in fines to cover the cost of damages that could have been avoided.